Purdue Varsity Glee Club: Glee Club Pete

 Glee Club Pete is the traditional mascot of the Purdue Varsity Glee Club.
 It is a variant of the university's official mascot, Purdue Pete, wearing a top hat and full dress uniform similar to that of the Glee Club.

 The symbol originated as a joke in 1954, when Al Stewart and the Glee Club were performing for the Rotary Club of North Manchester, Indiana.
 One of the men of the Rotary Club by the name of Slim Warren took the traditional Purdue Pete and made a few modifications.
 Slim fashioned a 4-foot replica of Pete dressed in the complete Glee Club full-dress outfit and positioned him at the side of the stage.
 Stewart and the Glee Club took up a liking with the modified Purdue Pete so much that they adopted him as their official mascot.

 World Travels

-The Purdue Varsity Glee Club has traveled throughout the continental United States, and abroad to Europe and also to China, the South Pacific, and South Africa.
-The Glee Club embarked in May of 2017 on tour of Poland and the Baltic states (Estonia, Latvia and Lithuania).
-Their most recent trip in May of 2019 included a two-week tour of Scotland and the United Kingdom with the Purdue Bells.
+The Purdue Varsity Glee Club has traveled throughout the continental United States, and internationally to various countries in Europe, China, countries in the South Pacific, South Africa, Australia, and New Zealand.
+The Glee Club embarked in May 2017 on tour of Poland and the Baltic states (Estonia, Latvia and Lithuania).
+In May 2019, they traveled on a two-week tour of Scotland and the United Kingdom with the Purdue Bells.
+In Europe, the Glee Club performed at many venues such as the Lincoln Cathedral in Lincolnshire, England, and Fernhill & Cathkin Church in Fernhill, South Lanarkshire.

+Their most recent trip in May 2024 saw them embarking on a two-week trip down under to the countries of Australia and New Zealand.
+There, the Glee Club performed in a variety of concert venues including Verbruggen Hall in the Sydney Conservatory of Music in Sydney, Australia, and St. Matthew-in-the-City Anglican Cathedral in downtown Auckland, New Zealand.
 As ambassadors, the Glee Club shares and represents the university's name and image all over the world.